tomasstolker/species/docs/installation.rst

 Cloning the repository
 ^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, in case you want to look into the code, it is best to clone the repository:
+In case you want to look into the code, it is best to clone the repository:

 .. code-block:: console

     $ git clone https://github.com/tomasstolker/species.git

-Then, the package is installed by running ``pip`` in the local repository folder:
+Next, the package is installed by running ``pip`` in the local repository folder:

 .. code-block:: console